 When you are a certified Hospice and Palliative Nurse, it will be easier to find work in hospice care facilities.
 The certification will allow you to become more knowledgeable in your chosen field of nursing.
 You will have more edge in getting the best options in hospice care jobs and you will be able to participate effectively in the interdisciplinary team caring for hospice patients.

 Becoming a full-pledged hospice nurse doesn’t end at the Hospice and Palliative Nurses certification.
-Even if you are a certified Hospice and Palliative Nurse already, you should engage yourself in continuing education program and professional activities related to hospice care.
+Even if you are a certified Hospice and Palliative Nurse already, you should engage yourself in continuing education programs and professional activities related to hospice care.
 These activities will not only enrich your experience and competence in being a hospice nurse as they can be helpful in renewing your certification.

 Renewal is required every four years through an exam or through the RN Hospice and Palliative Accrual for Recertification (RN HPAR).
 The RN HPAR will assimilate points for the continuing education program and professional activities you had related to hospice care so you can renew your certification without the need to take the test.